Open Research Questions

 - What's the probability that if humans don't colonize their future light cone, some other civilization would do so before stars die out?

 - How likely is it that extraterrestrial entities are sentient?
 One way to begin exploring this is to ask whether consciousness evolved more than once on Earth.

 - How convergent is human-style compassion for the suffering of others, including other species?
 Is this an incidental spandrel of human evolution, due to mirror neurons and long infant-development durations requiring lots of parental nurturing?
 Or will most high-functioning, reciprocally trading civilizations show a similar trend?

 - Are humans more or less empathetic/peaceful than the average extraterrestrial civilization?
 On the one hand, we see that many animals below mammals and birds seem to have little pure altruism toward others, suggesting that humans may be above average in empathy.
 On the other hand, because human males can have vast numbers of children, there are incentives for aggression and risk-taking to dominate other males, and society would be more peaceful if males had a higher cost to bear children so that they would be more risk-averse.
 And there are more radically different possible reproduction paradigms.
-Consider ant colonies, where most males never reproduce and hence are quite cooperative with one another.
+Consider an ant colony, where most individuals never reproduce and are quite cooperative with one another.
 Of course, ants can still be very aggressive against outsiders.

 - Even human society could be a lot more violent than it is, but how much is our relative peacefulness an intrinsic property of having a high-functioning economically successful civilization and how much is due to our path-dependent history?
-We suppose there are non-democracies where technological sophistication is still substantial.
+Note that there are non-democracies where technological sophistication is still substantial.

 - How likely are we to encounter ETs of various types before we go extinct or become permanently closed off from them due to the expansion of the universe?